Lowclouds/lsystem/README.md

 # L-system Explorer
 ## Overview

-  Implements much of the system described in 'The Algorithmic Beauty of Plants' by Przemyslaw Prusinkiewicz and Aristid Lindenmayer, as well as parts of the system described in the CPFG user manual for their version of the system, which was the primary source for reverse-engineering the L-Studio functionality.
-Many great references for L-systems can be found here: [AlgorithmicBotany](http://algorithmicbotany.org/papers/ "Algorithmic Botany").
+  L-system Explorer mplements much of the system described in 'The Algorithmic Beauty of Plants' by Przemyslaw Prusinkiewicz and Aristid Lindenmayer, as well as most of the system described in the CPFG user manual for their version of the system, which was the primary source for reverse-engineering the L-Studio functionality.
+Many great references for L-systems can be found here: [Algorithmic Botany](http://algorithmicbotany.org/papers/ "Algorithmic Botany").
 The best reference for this implementation, and it is far more complete than what is here, is the CPFG manual in the L-Studio package available from the algorithmicbotany site.
-This paper by Prusinkiewicz, Mech, and Hanan,[Mech Dissertation ](https://prism.ucalgary.ca/bitstream/handle/1880/45607/1997-599-01.pdf?sequence=2 "Mech dis sertation"), is also a useful reference - and the best for understanding the splined paths.
+This paper by Prusinkiewicz, Mech, and Hanan, [Mech Dissertation ](https://prism.ucalgary.ca/bitstream/handle/1880/45607/1997-599-01.pdf?sequence=2 "Mech dis sertation"), is also a useful reference - and the best for understanding the splined paths.

  [Babylonjs](https://babylonjs.com) is a major reason this exists at all, since all of the underlying geometry is built on top of it.
 The 3D turtle extrudes configurable shapes as it moves around, and uses the underlying scene, camera, lighting, materials, and textures.
 You can save generated meshes to disk and open them in Blender, and someday, may be able to import gltf meshes as turtle shapes or as surfaces.
 Thank you, Babylonjs team.